enrico-dev/enrico/README.md

 [documentation](https://enrico-docs.readthedocs.io/en/latest/input.html) for a description of the `enrico.xml` file.

-For the include short singlerod test case, you can run the simulations as follows.
+For the included short singlerod test case, you can run the simulations as follows.
 (These assume you have added `build/install/bin` to your `PATH`; if not, you must refer to the full path to `enrico`)

   * For OpenMC + Nek5000: